 Lest I am mistaken, by the words written here I do not mean to even begin to suggest that I am learned in any of this, and beg forgiveness if such is the case.
 I am merely a beginner, who happens to write.
 I have many, many obstacles and layers of pride and hypocrisy within myself to uproot, uncover and depose; in effect, it is a process of “unlearning” all that I have ever been taught by living in a world steeped in deceptive illusion.
 I am still as of yet quite new to this, and, not unlike a child, immature in my knowledge and practice of Orthodox Church traditions and liturgical cycles.
 I will always be but a novice upon the Path of the Cross, and as discernment and knowledge grow, so too, shall wisdom and faith, but intuition tells me that I will walk this path a lifetime and still feel as though I’ve barely even scratched the surface of what there is to know.

 And so it is.
 May it be unto me according to Thy will, O Lord.

-Though I have written them down, these are not my words, nor do they belong to me.
-They belong to the people.
+Though I have written them down, these are not my words, for they do not belong to me, they belong to the people.
 I am simply writing what is in my heart, and my heart belongs to God.
 I am but a very, very small part of this equation.
 In its entirety, this is written simply and humbly in prayer for those who struggle in their own search for Truth.
 May the divine solace of God’s grace be with you always.

 With deepest respect and gratitude for the following works: